fps/ladspamm/README.md

 # TESTING

-Build the test case with
+Build the example program with

     make test